 In 2018, TRCA in collaboration with the City of Toronto, successfully secured \$150,000 in grant funding from the federal NDMP, with the City of Toronto matching funding for a total of \$300,000 for the Toronto Islands Flood Characterization and Risk Assessment Project.
-Staff entered into a Service Level Agreement with the City of Toronto for the development of the Toronto Islands Flood Characterization and Risk Assessment Project.
-Funds for this project are identified in account code 251-87.
+Staff entered into a Service Level Agreement with the City of Toronto for the development of the Toronto Islands Flood Characterization and Risk Assessment Project are identified in account code 251-87.